Sabrina is always smiling and radiates positive energy, everyone enjoys being around her!

 To turn my social and environmental passions into a career, I seek to start a master’s degree in Environment Management.
 Providing constant support and helping me develop my portfolio as much as I can before starting this next chapter of my life is KickOff@3.

 Initially joining the organisation as a youth volunteer, I am excited to now hold an Ambassador role.
 Pushing forward the philosophy and efforts of KickOff@3 as an article writer and fundraiser, I have also gained a huge body of connections and invaluable experiences thanks to the KickOff@3 team and its founders.
-Through KickOff@3 I have landed myself a place as a journalism intern.
-Like KickOff@3, position has also given me the platform to explore my interests and develop the skills I need to successfully gain a master’s and future career in the environmental field.
+Through KickOff@3's connections I have landed myself a place as a journalism/PR intern with Naked Truth.
+This position has helped give me the platform I need to explore my interests and develop the necessary to successfully gain a master’s and future career in the environmental field.

 I am a huge supporter of community work and youth engagement, and I couldn’t be prouder to be involved with an organisation like KickOff@3.
 As an ambassador I hope to inspire younger people to never stop the grind, keep working towards their goals, and to take hold of the opportunities that are out there for them.